How to Cook Perfect Roast Pork

 A perfect roast pork should have lovely moist, evenly cooked meat surrounded by crisp, sharp crackling.
 The crackling can be either left on or removed at the end of cooking and served separately.

-The Best Cuts for Perfect Roast Pork
+The Best Cuts of Pork to Use

 Loin, belly or leg make great joints for roasting.
 Choose fresh-looking meat preferably with a thick layer of fat.
-Many people shy away from joints with fat on them, but this fat helps keep the joint moist while cooking (dried out pork is one of the major faults when cooking pork) and helps with the flavour, you don't have to eat it unless of course you want to.
+Many people shy away from joints with fat on them, but this fat helps keep the joint moist while cooking (dried out pork is one of the major faults when cooking pork) and helps with the flavour, you don't have to eat it unless of course, you want to.
 Free range and organic pork will always have a thick layer of delicious pork fat.

 Joints like shoulder and collar are better slow cooked.

-How Much Pork Do You Need
+How Much Pork Do You Need?

 For 4 - 6 people you will need about 1 kilo of meat (including fat).
 Never worry if you have too much, pork is delicious cold in sandwiches.